 We treat all complaints seriously and will aim to resolve complaints promptly and efficiently.

 You can make a complaint about DSC by email, in writing or by telephone.
-In the first instance, please address your complaint to the Director of Operations.
+In the first instance, please address your complaint to the Executive Office Manager.